imediasystem/CaseSkill/README.md

-Console application for employee evaluation and main logo.
+Console App for employee evaluation and main logo.

 <br>